 21. How do you create a Dossier?

-Ans- To create a dossier on the home page or any folder page you should click Create and then select New Dossier.
-Your dossier is created and displayed, containing a single blank visualization.
+Ans- To create a dossier on the home page or any folder page, you should click Create and then select New Dossier.
+Your dossier is created and displayed, containing a single blank visualisation.

 22. What are the three parts of a dossier?